duraob/tripmgr_soundview/README.md

 1. **Order Collection**: The app pulls orders from LeafTrade that are ready for delivery
 2. **Trip Building**: Users select which orders to group together into a delivery trip
 3. **Resource Assignment**: The app assigns 2 drivers and 1 vehicle from BioTrack to each trip
-4. **Route Planning**: Using AI (OpenAI), the app creates turn-by-turn directions for delivery routes with proper timing
+4. **Route Planning**: Using Google Maps Routes API, the app creates turn-by-turn directions for delivery routes with proper timing
 5. **Automation**: When a trip is finalized, the app automatically:
    - Moves inventory in BioTrack
    - Creates delivery manifests